 Once you have established everyone’s well-being, call the police.
 While waiting for the authorities to arrive, jot down the personal information of all parties involved.
 This includes their insurance carriers and policy numbers.
 Also, make sure to get the names and phone numbers of all witnesses at the scene.
 When the police arrive, they will review the details of the accident.
 They’ll speak with each party separately and take statements before writing an official accident report.
 This document will play a major role in the claims process.

-Should You Contact the Geico Claims Department After an Accident?
+Should You Contact a Geico Claims Adjuster After an Accident?

 Car Repairs and Injury Treatment